Miramar Restoration: the story so far

-The Music Fund for Cuba's biggest and most ambitious project yet: the restoration of the Miramar Theatre in Havana.
+The Music Fund for Cuba's biggest and most ambitious project to date was the restoration of the Miramar Theatre in Havana.

 The theatre renovation was proposed by Centro Nacional de Escuales de Arte (CNEArt) in 2006, as one of the most important projects for arts education in the country.
-CNEArt works in collaboration with the Fund to identify appropriate projects for support and stresses the obvious importance of the theatre restoration for local arts students.
-It would provide rehearsal and performance space they just don't have at the moment.
-But the potential of the project is more far-reaching.
-Teachers and officials at CNEArt plan the theatre as a bridge between arts and the community - with students themselves taking art to the local people, through workshops and education projects as well as performance.
+CNEArt works in collaboration with the Fund to identify appropriate projects for support and stressed the obvious importance of the theatre restoration for local arts students - to provide rehearsal and performance space they just didn't use to have.
+But the final project is more far-reaching.
+The theatre acts as a bridge between arts and the community - with students themselves taking art to the local people, through workshops and education projects as well as performance.

 "The theatre will be a beautiful link between the schools and the local community."
 Clara Gonzalez, Deputy Director, National School of Arts.